COMP311/lab-0/README.md

   <img src="https://i.imgur.com/apoaRFY.png">
 </p>

-In L4, the "E: Z / F: 1" means that for the inputs in L4, the expected output is Z, but the actual output is 1.
-You could click on L4 to see what happens in the circuit that causes the test failure.
+In L4, the "E: Z / F: 1" means that when the circuit is given the inputs in L4, the expected output is Z, but the actual output is 1.
+For this circuit or more complicated circuits in the future, if you fail a test case, you could click it (here, L4) to see what happens in the circuit that causes the test failure.

-**Note**: Z is a state that is neither logic 0 nor logic 1 but somewhere in between.
+**Note**: Z is a state that is neither logic 0 nor logic 1.
 You will learn more about this in a later lecture.
 All you need to know for now is that when the LED is off, its state is Z.

 ## Tunnels